|Vegetables for sale in a front garden. We selected a zucchini and a small pumpkin.

 As a matter of fact, for the first time since the surgery on February 12, 2019, Tom and I went for a walk in the neighborhood, taking the photos included here yesterday and today (post found here).

-No, during the 30-minute walk, I wasn’t totally free of pain in my legs but I did considerably better than I’d done while on tour in St. Petersburg.
-The hills are steep in most of Falmouth based on the terracing of homes for the outstanding ocean views.
+No, during the 30-minute walk, I wasn’t free of pain in my legs, but I did considerably better than I’d done while on tour in St. Petersburg.
+The hills are steep in most Falmouth based on the terracing of homes for the outstanding ocean views.
 Walking on the local streets is a challenge for most people, let alone me in my weakened condition.

 Today, we’ll stay in on a rainy day.
 There’s no point in risking a fall on the cobblestone streets in the rain.
 Instead, I’m busy around the house, organizing and repacking my messy suitcase.
-We leave here in nine days for the next location but fortunately, we’ll be driving, not flying.
+We leave here in nine days for the following location, but fortunately, we’ll be driving, not flying.

-We’re loving the beautiful location and the house is fulfilling our needs with good Wi-Fi, constant electricity, running water and a very comfortable bed.
-The fridge is tiny but we’ve adapted and every three days we shop for perishables.
+We love the beautiful location, and the house is fulfilling our needs with good Wi-Fi, constant electricity, running water, and a very comfortable bed.
+The fridge is tiny, but we’ve adapted, and every three days, we shop for perishables.

 Have a pleasant day and evening.